Blog > Category > Posted: 2023-Jun-29, Updated: 2024-Jul-09

 Glass

-Advancements in window technology, have taken pane (glass) selection for the home to a whole new level, providing options and solutions that can be applied on a per-room basis.
-And although not all manufacturers offer the same options, glass can be ordered in various thicknesses, tints, coatings, and strengths that may contribute to overall window efficiency depending on what is used and what level of sun exposure it faces.
+Advancements in window technology have taken pane (glass) selection for the home to a whole new level, providing options and solutions that can be applied on a per-room basis.
+Although not all manufacturers offer the same options, glass can be ordered in various thicknesses, tints, coatings, and strengths that may contribute to overall window efficiency depending on what is used and what level of sun exposure it faces.

 Low Emissivity Glass (Low-E/LoE) has a special microscopically thin layer of silver applied to the surface which acts to reduce the amount of heat that can flow through the glass itself.
 It reflects heat in both directions keeping heat out in the summer and in during the winter.
 It is available in several configurations to produce the desired balance between solar gain, light transmittance, and UV blocking.